 The interesting thing about Texas is that it is an outlier in the normal statistics of the United States.
 Typically, divorce rates are much higher in the southern U.S. states than they are in the northern and eastern areas of the country.
 However, Texas has one of the lowest divorce rates in the entire country.
 In fact, it has the fourth lowers divorce rate out of all the states.

-The ”city of Dallas” Texas has some interesting statistics of its own, with only has a slightly higher rate of divorce than the state itself.
+The ”city of Dallas” Texas has some interesting statistics of its own, which only has a slightly higher rate of divorce than the state itself.
 In 2013, their statistics showed that the Dallas divorce rate was 2.9 divorces per 1,000 residents.
 In 2012 they had a divorce rate of 3.1 divorces per 1,000 residents, so the percentage dropped by 0.2 in one year’s time.
 In fact, the divorce rates in Dallas Texas have declined every year since 1992.

 Dallas’s divorce rates by age match up fairly close with the national data mentioned above.
 Dallas men and women normally get divorced between 30 years of age and 44.